Installing the Download-Version

-This section applies to you only if you have downloaded a Download--and wish to install it.
+This section applies to you only if you have downloaded the Download-version and would like to install it.
 However, most customers use our cloud version.

 You can find the installation file in the download-section of CCM19.de.
 After purchasing the version, you will receive an e-mail explaining exactly where to find the files.
 The screen looks like this.
-Under the Licenses tab, you will find the license-key that you need in Step 2 of the installation.
+Under the Licenses tab, you’ll find the license-key that you’ll need in Step 2 of the installation.
 The keys can also be reset.

 Unzip and Upload Files

-When you download the files, you will receive a .zip file that you must unzip on your PC.
+When you download the files, you’ll receive a .zip file that you’ll need to unzip on your PC.
 Two new files will now be saved on your computer: setup.php and ccm19.zip.

 Upload files to your server via FTP

-After unpacking, you must transfer both files to your server via FTP, SSH, or another method.
-We recommend following your host’s instructions.
-If your host has not provided any information about your server, please contact them to request it.
+After extracting the files, you must upload both files to your server via FTP, SSH, or another method.
+We recommend following your hosting provider’s instructions.
+If your hosting provider has not provided any information about your server, please contact them to request it.

 We cannot answer any questions regarding your FTP-or login-credentials; we do NOT have this information.